 The Barber Motor Sports Park in Leeds is likely the largest motorcycle museums in the world.
 This facility is a modern building holding almost every motorcycle one can imagine.
 Adjacent to the museum is the 2.38 miles long track.

 Birmingham is some 45 minutes away on Interstate 20.
-Lots of attractions and things to do, here are a few, the Civil Rights Museum, Vulcan, Rickwood Field (America’s Oldest Baseball Park), Botanical Gardens and Zoo.
+With so many attractions and things to do, listed are a few; the Civil Rights Museum, Vulcan, Rickwood Field (America’s Oldest Baseball Park), Botanical Gardens and Zoo.

-Atlanta is some two hours to the east.
-Atlanta offers lots of activities.
-In particular if you visit Atlanta there are two stops you must make over all others – The Varsity and the Atlanta Cyclorama and Civil War Museum.
+Atlanta is two hours to the east.
+Atlanta offers a lot of activities.
+In particular if you visit Atlanta there are two stops you must make over all others, The Varsity and the Atlanta Cyclorama and Civil War Museum.